bbauska/W3Cx-5of5/README.md

 precedence.

 For example, this is an expression: (3 + 2).
 And the expression (3 + 2)
-\* 4, which equals 20, depends on the expression within the parentheses.
+&ast; 4, which equals 20, depends on the expression within the parentheses.

 ![operators](./images/image121.png){width="2.0833333333333335in"
 height="1.2291666666666667in"}